rapid7/chef-etcd/README.md

   ## Cluster configuration See https://github.com/coreos/etcd/blob/master/Documentation/configuration.md#clustering-flags for specifics
-  discovery :static       # One of :static, :etcd, :dns, :aws. state :new              # initial-cluster-state: One of :new, :existing.
+  discovery :static       # One of :static, :etcd, :dns, :aws. quorum 3                # Resource will wait for a quorum to be available before configuring and starting etcd.
+Currently only used by `:aws` discovery state :new              # initial-cluster-state: One of :new, :existing.
 Default :new token 'etcd-cluster'    # initial-cluster-token: Default 'etcd-cluster'